maksbotan/solar/README.md

 Right now the model has following features:

+* Following planets are present:
+    - Mercury
+    - Venus
+    - Earth with Moon
+    - Mars
-* Earth's orbit plane (ecliptic) is inclined to the Sun's equator plane at the real angle
+* Planets' orbit planes (ecliptic) are inclined to the Sun's equator plane at the correct angle
-* Earth's axis is inclined to ecliptic at the real angle
+* Planets' axial tilts are correct
-* Moon orbit plane is inclined to ecliptic at the real angle
+* Moon orbit plane is inclined to ecliptic at the correct angle
 * Time goes in real scale: 1 day per 1 second by default, configurable in sources
-* Earth's, Moon's and Sun's periods of revolutions are real
+* All stellar bodies orbital and siderial periods of revolutions are correct
+* Planets sizes and orbit radiuses ratios are correct

+*Note*: Earth, Moon and Sun radiuses themselves are arbitrary

 Controls
 ========